Umarparvez/Credit_card_Finantial_dashbord/README.md

 ---

 ##  Key Insights
+- Customers aged 40–50 contribute the highest revenue
-- Identified high-value customers
+- High-income customers generate maximum spending
-- Analyzed spending patterns across categories
+- Bills and entertainment are the top spending categories
+- States like TX, CA, and NY drive the majority of revenue
-- Compared transaction volume vs revenue
+- Non-loan customers show higher transaction volume
-- Detected trends over time

 ---